-Elliott presses SoftBank to identify US$10 billion of investments it holds: sources
+Elliott presses SoftBank to identify US$10 billion of investments it holds: Sources

 The US$40 billion hedge fund, one of the most powerful activist investors, has a US$3 billion stake in the company and is trying to push for changes after SoftBank's bet on start-ups such as space-sharing firm WeWork soured.

-Elliott is also pressing for details on US$8.33 billion of investment securities sitting on SoftBank's balance sheet that appear outside of the Vision Fund with no detail as to what they are.
+Elliott is also pressing for details on US$8.33 billion of investment securities sitting on SoftBank's balance sheet that appear outside of the Vision Fund with no detail as to what they are, the sources added.

 While items listed as investment securities on a balance sheet usually refer to tradable financial assets such as listed equities, analysts think SoftBank includes unlisted companies.